eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/for-application-developers.md

 ### For Application Developers

-To build and install the required libraries needed to develop your own applications using Cyclone DDS requires a few simple steps.[^1]
+You can build and install the required libraries needed to develop your own applications using Cyclone DDS in a few simple steps.[^1]